 The Bassador is a mix between a Basset Hound and a Labrador.
 The Bassador is part Labrador, so naturally, he will inherit many of the same traits, but you get a bit of the Basset Hound thrown in as well.
 A Bassador is a dog that wants to be with people always.
 If you are looking for a full-time companion, this is the dog.
 They generally have relatively high energy, and they love their food.
 The Bassador looks sort of like a very short Labrador.
 So, if one of the things that were keeping you from getting a Labrador is the size, you may enjoy this breed.

 A Corgidor is a mix between a Labrador and a Corgi.
-The dog will look like a Labrador with very short legs.
+The dog will look like a Labrador with very short legs, so basically, a dog that looks like a Lab but smaller.
 The Corgidor is an extremely loyal dog.
 Your Corgidor will have energy all day but will want to cuddle up close at night.
 This is a family dog that will enjoy people who want to stay active and want to play.
 The Corgidors tend to be lighter in color and can sometimes have markings and not be just plain black, brown, or yellow.
 Although a Corgidor can adapt to living with a small yard or an apartment space, they will thrive when given room to run and explore.

 The Sheprador is a cross between a German Shepard and a Labrador.
 Since both the German Shepard and the Labrador are very large, the crossbreed is also going to be quite large.
 A Sheprador is a fun, high energy dog that also makes an excellent watchdog.
 Your Sheprador will take care of you and your family and make sure everybody gets plenty of exercise in a day as well.
 The Sheprador can be prone to some health issues, so make sure to purchase from a loyal and trusted breeder.
 This breed will instantly become a part of the family.